ruuda/blog/posts/ai-alignment-starter-pack.md

 A superintelligence is by definition vastly better than humans at achieving its goal.
-If that goal does not include a component that cares about preserving humanity, when humans and the superintelligence compete for resources, humans will not stand a chance.
+If that goal does not include a component that cares about preserving humanity, when humans and the superintelligence come into conflict, humans will not stand a chance.
 A rogue AGI does not have to turn against humans explicitly — it simply may not care.